RAdosSantosJanuario/sior-helper/README.md

 If you want to use the nginx part, you will need to create your own nginx.conf file.
 If you don't need it, you should remove the nginx service from docker-compose.yml.

+## Considerations
+This is only a proof of concept and should not be used in production.